mckean1/Legacies/ARCHITECTURE.md

 ### Explainable State
 Major events and outcomes should be traceable to prior simulation conditions.

+### Pressure-First Causality
+The intended architecture is pressure-first as defined in `PRESSURES.md`: systems should generally modify entity-owned pressures first, and later systems should react to that updated pressure state.
+Current code only implements the early regional and population foundation of that model.

 ### Layered Responsibility
 The domain should own world truth.
 The client should own presentation and interaction.